nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 * Integers, aka natural numbers
 * Floating points, aka real numbers

-Hint: You can put `_` everywhere inside a number to make it more readable, and you can put the type at the end of the number to force it.
+Hint: You can put `_` everywhere inside a number to make it more readable.

 ```rust
 1000000